Monday, July 14, 2025

 Teddy Sheringham also scored seven goals on the opening weekend, including the Premier League’s first ever televised goal as Nottingham Forest beat Liverpool 1-0 in their first fixture of the 1992/93 campaign.

-Sheringham moved to Tottenham soon after that goal and had two stints with the north Londoners, in addition to a four-season spell at Manchester United that saw the forward win three league titles and the Champions League among his honours.
+Sheringham moved to Tottenham soon after that goal and had two stints with the north Londoners, in addition to a four-season spell at Manchester United that saw the forward win three league titles and the Champions League.

 Jamie Vardy – 7*

-Jamie Vardy has also scored seven times in the first fixtures of a Premier League season and has netted on the opening weekend in each of the past two campaigns.
+Jamie Vardy has scored seven times in the first fixtures of a Premier League season.

-The Foxes’ forward is one of two active players on this list and just one goal behind the shared divisional record, one he will be hoping to equal – or surpass – as Leicester host Brentford on August 7.
+The Foxes’ forward is one of just two active players on this list and will be hoping to improve his record when newly-promoted Leicester take on Tottenham on Monday night.

 Wayne Rooney – 8

-Wayne Rooney is one of three players tied for the most opening weekend goals, having scored eight times in the season’s first round of fixtures.
+Wayne Rooney scored eight times in the season’s first round of fixtures.

-Rooney scored his first opening weekend at former side Everton in 2005/06, before scoring twice as the Red Devils thrashed Fulham to begin the following season with an emphatic 5-1 win at Old Trafford.
+Rooney scored his first opening weekend goal for Manchester United at former side Everton in 2005/06, before scoring twice as the Red Devils thrashed Fulham to begin the following season with an emphatic 5-1 win at Old Trafford.

-Rooney also netted against Birmingham, West Brom, Swansea and Bournemouth on the opening weekend and ended his career with 208 goals in the Premier League – only Alan Shearer has ever scored more.
+Rooney also netted against Birmingham, West Brom, Swansea and Bournemouth on the opening weekend and ended his career with 208 goals in the Premier League – only Alan Shearer and Harry Kane have ever scored more.

 Frank Lampard – 8

-Frank Lampard also shares the record, with the midfielder’s frequent appearances in leading goalscorer rankings a testament to his consistency around goal.
+Frank Lampard’s frequent appearances in leading goalscorer rankings are a testament to his consistency around goal.

-Lampard scored a stunning 177 goals in the Premier League, making the former Chelsea favourite the sixth-highest goalscorer in the division’s history.
+Lampard scored 177 goals in the Premier League, making the former Chelsea favourite the sixth-highest goalscorer in the division’s history.

 Eight of those goals came on the opening weekend, including this special strike from distance as the west Londoners beat Hull in 2013.